Monarda 'Balmy™ Lilac'

 Balmy™ Lilac vs. Other Bee Balm Varieties

-Balmy™ Lilac is the softest and most subtle of the trio, offering gentle lilac blooms that blend seamlessly into mixed plantings.
+Balmy™ Lilac is the softest and most subtle of the Balmy™ series, offering gentle lilac blooms that blend seamlessly into mixed plantings.
 Compared to the richer tones of Balmy™ Purple and the brighter, more energetic color of Balmy™ Rose, Lilac excels in designs that favor harmony over contrast.
 It’s especially effective in cottage-style gardens, pastel palettes, and combinations where you want bee balm to complement rather than dominate.

 Next to Jacob Cline Monarda, Balmy™ Lilac feels intentionally restrained.
 ‘Jacob Cline’ brings height, intensity, and blazing red color, while Balmy™ Lilac focuses on balance, softness, and compact form.
 Both attract pollinators reliably, but Balmy™ Lilac is far easier to integrate into smaller spaces and refined designs.
 Balmy™ Lilac is the Bee Balm that blends beautifully instead of shouting for attention.